sharique-ansari/sharique-ansari/README.md

 ## Hi there 👋

-### As a highly skilled Data Scientist with over three years of expertise in Deep Learning and Artificial Intelligence, I have a proven track record of developing and implementing cutting-edge deep learning models across various applications.
+### As a highly skilled Data Scientist with over five years of expertise in Deep Learning and Artificial Intelligence, I have a proven track record of developing and implementing cutting-edge deep learning models across various applications.
 My experience encompasses not only the technical aspects but also the innovative application of these models to solve complex real-world problems.

-🔭 I’m currently working on Creating efficient image detection models using TensorFlow. <br />
+🔭 I’m currently working on Creating efficient image detection models using TensorFlow and Pytorch. <br />
 🌱 I'm currently advancing my expertise in deep learning technologies. <br />
 💬 Ask me about AI <br />
 📫 How to reach me: sharique098@gmail.com | [LinkedIn](https://www.linkedin.com/in/sharique-ansari/)